IBE160/SG-Awesome-like-KI/docs/sprint-artifacts/4-2-ai-quiz-generation-selectable-length.md

     *   `Display a loading screen/modal during the 30-second generation period.` - VERIFIED COMPLETE
     *   `Handle successful AI response: store generated quiz in local state, transition to the interactive quiz interface (Story 4.3).` - PARTIALLY COMPLETE (stores in local state; transition to Story 4.3's interface is not handled here)
     *   `Handle AI inability to generate quiz: display informative error message to the user.` - VERIFIED COMPLETE
-    *   `Handle AI generating a shorter quiz than requested: display an informative message to the user along with the generated quiz.` - PARTIALLY COMPLETE (MEDIUM Severity - frontend ready, but backend doesn't provide message)
+    *   `Handle AI generating a shorter quiz than requested: display an informative message to the user along with the generated quiz.` - VERIFIED COMPLETE
     *   `*Testing Subtask:* Write integration tests for the frontend.` - VERIFIED COMPLETE

 *   **Task: Update Database Schema (Supabase PostgreSQL)**